Leckie’s Lucky Five: A top-five of Jacksonville’s culinary scene

 This immediately piqued my interest.
 I have been obsessed with food for all 23 years of my life.
 Everything about the culinary field—from cooking to flavor profiles to exploring the restaurants around me—has been one of the most consistent passions in my life.
 I immediately made it my mission to spend the next four years digging into the River City’s gastronomic delights.

 I’m happy to report that my barber was correct—this city has some amazing food.
-After four years of exploration, here are my top five favorite culinary spots in Jacksonville, Fla.
+After four years of exploration, here are my top five favorite food and drink spots in Jacksonville, Fla.

 Best Brewery: Ink Factory Brewing